 Traditional male torties are sterile, but a relatively old study from the 1980s revealed that this is not always true.

-Two fertile Burmese tortoiseshell tabby cats were located in the United States.
+Scientists found two fertile Burmese tortoiseshell tabby cats in the United States.

-The cats did not have two X chromosomes, but a regular XY patterning seen in most male cats.
+The cats did not have two X chromosomes, but the regular XY patterning seen in most male cats.

-Researchers concluded that the tortoiseshell coloring was caused by the instability of certain genes linked to hair color.
+Researchers concluded that their tortoiseshell coloring was caused by the instability of certain genes linked to hair color.

 In other words, the orange hair genes randomly turned off in some cells and produced the tortoiseshell appearance.

-If you searched hard you could even find a tortoiseshell Persian cat or a tortoiseshell Siamese mix if you took a look at your local animal rescue facilities and or breeders.
+If you searched hard you could even find a tortoiseshell Persian cat or a tortoiseshell Siamese mix.
+Look at your local animal rescue facilities and breeders, and you might be surprised what you can find.

 According to a UK study that looked at the longevity and mortality of over 100,000 cats, the average lifespan was found to be 14 years.

-Crossbred or mixed breed cats were found to live longer, so you do not have to go searching for a purebred if you want a lifelong companion.
+Crossbred or mixed breed cats live longer, so you do not have to go searching for a purebred if you want a lifelong companion.

-In traditional folklore, the tortoiseshell cat was said to bring good luck.
+According to some traditional folklore, the white, or calico tortoiseshell cat brings good luck.

-For this reason, the cats are sometimes called “money cats” in the United States.
+For this reason, the people in the United States often call them “money cats.’

-In fact, the people of Japan sometimes kept these cats on their boats to keep themselves safe from harm while on the water.
+In fact, the people of Japan sometimes kept these cats on their boats to protect themselves while out on the water.

 Marzipan, one of the most famous torties in the world, was a white tortoiseshell cat living in Melbourne, Australia.

-Tama, a working cat in Japan is also a tortoiseshell tabby cat.
+Tama, a working cat in Japan is also a white tortoiseshell tabby cat.

-This station master even wore her own hat and neck badge to signify her position.
+This tortoiseshell station master even wore her own hat and neck badge to signify her position.
+Like many of our beloved torties, she had a larger-than-life personality!

-However, many people claim that the tortie has its own unique personality that is a bit on the demanding side.
+However, many people claim that the tortie has its own unique personality that makes them very demanding.
+They are the divas of the feline world.

-For this reason, the personality is sometimes referred to as “tortitude.”
+For this reason, tortie lovers refer to this personality as “tortitude.”

-Tortitude may actually be a real thing, according to a study conducted by the University of California, Davis.
+Tortitude may actually be a real thing, according to a study conducted by the University of California.

 According to the study, tortoiseshell and calico cat owners described their cats as stubborn and strong-willed in the vast majority of cases.

-High energy levels may be associated with tortoiseshell cat behavior or tortitude.
-So, make sure that you have plenty of toys around to keep your feline active and happy.
+Is this true?
+We don’t know, but just in case, make sure that you have plenty of toys lying around.
+You may want to keep your feline active and happy.

-Some people are confused by the term tortoiseshell, since the shell of a tortoise is often a dark brown or green color, with little color variation.
+Some people are confused by the term tortoiseshell, because a tortoise’s shell is often a fairly uniform dark brown or green color, with little color variation.

-Mitt brushes or grooming gloves are often suggested for a feisty long haired tortoiseshell cat.
+Mitt brushes or grooming gloves are often useful for grooming a feisty long haired tortoiseshell cat.
+Perhaps she has tortitude and doesn’t like being brushed.

-These gloves can help you to brush your feline with gentle strokes, and he will not even know the difference.
+These gloves can help you to brush your feline with gentle strokes, and she will not even know that you are brushing her.

 This unique name refers to the narrow and solid stripes that run vertically down the body of a tabby.

-it makes the feline look like a tiger cat, but the term mackerel suggests the appearance of a fish skeleton.
+The mackerel pattern makes the feline look like a tiger cat, but the term mackerel suggests the appearance of a mackerel fish.

 So, if you see this sort of pattern on a tortie, then you have a mackerel torbie.